 This will consist of an essay type question to test English language written communication skills.
 The test will be for half an hour with allocation of 20 marks.
 Linear Algebra: Determinates, System of linear equations, Eigenvalues and eigenvectors, Diagonalization of matrices.
-Calculus: Limit, continuity and differentiability: 'Hospital rule, Maxima and minima, Taylor's series, Evaluation integrals, Lagrange multipliers, Power series, Fourier series.
+Calculus: Limit, continuity and differentiability: L'Hospital's rule, Maxima and minima, Taylor's series, Evaluation of Integrals, Lagrange multipliers, Power series, Fourier series.